rwaldron/tc39-notes/es8/2017-03/mar-23.md

 CP: I don't think that will be a problem.
 I think you are abstracting the normal jquery object.
 I don't think it will really matter much, you can evaluate jquery in the new realm, extract the global jquery object and use it as in the example.
 This jquery will somehow have to become a dynamic module.

-DH: I want to call that buy design.
-(Scott Isaac told me JS causing general protection faults was by design).
+DH: I want to call that by design.
+(Scott Isaac told me JS causing general protection faults was by design.)
 Here's what realms are.
 By default everything is separated, for security, etc. B) so you know every time you're incurring sharing.
 If you choose to share a library that you know was designed to only be used in 1 realm, you face the consequences.
 OR maybe you design a library that works across realms.
 It gives you the control as a module writer to do whatever you want.

 MM: The frozen realm work is specifically targetting to deal with the issue Allen's raising (it's called an identity discontinuity).
 Most existing JS code and legacy libraries are not built to work smoothly between realms.
 And that will remain the case because it's conceptually difficult.
 Frozen realm is a way to use a single realm where you have multiple protection domains and global scopes all sharing the single realm.
 Frozen realms is an extension of the realms work which solves this problem.

 AWB: So that sounds like one way to do it.
-Part of whta I'm wondering is that your are almost there an people are going to trip over that, and maybe some minor tweaks might address that.  e.g., If jquery is shared at the parsed module levle, then you get most of the sharing efficiency without the complexity.
+Part of what I'm wondering is that you are almost there and people are going to trip over that, and maybe some minor tweaks might address that.  e.g., If jquery is shared at the parsed module level, then you get most of the sharing efficiency without the complexity.

 DH: I definitely believe there's a lot we can do at parseModule to share the work you do.

-YK: I wnat to reiterate what dave says about this being a low level api.
-But the discontinuity problem has an inverse problem is some modules....such as ember's server side rendering library works, which is there is a realm which emulates some portion of the browser.
+YK: I want to reiterate what Dave says about this being a low level API.
+But the discontinuity problem has an inverse problem is some modules....such as Ember's server-side rendering library works, which is there is a realm which emulates some portion of the browser.
 Let's call it the Ember Realm.
 We want it to render some stuff then take the results and serve it over http.
-In order to make that work, the host realm needs to give ember a way to get it back.
-That thing would have a discontinity if you copied it, because that things internals expected to be in the other realm.
+In order to make that work, the host realm needs to give Ember a way to get it back.
+That thing would have a discontinity if you copied it, because that thing's internals expected to be in the other realm.

 MM: If both of those were operating under a single frozen realm...